-The past perfect tense in Spanish, known as “el pretérito pluscuamperfecto,” is a compound tense used to describe actions that occurred before another past action.
-Formation of the Spanish Past Perfect The Spanish past perfect is formed by combining the …
+The past perfect tense in Spanish, known as pretérito pluscuamperfecto, is a compound tense used to describe actions that occurred before another past action.
+Formation of the Spanish Past Perfect The Spanish past perfect is formed with the imperfect of …

-In an intensive Spanish course, each day we learn more words that we add to our vocabulary, and our ability and capacity to express something in Spanish in different ways grows and improves over time.
-At the beginner levels of …
+In an intensive Spanish course, each day you learn new words that expand your vocabulary, and your ability to express yourself in different ways grows over time.
+At beginner levels, one of the first things you learn is basic courtesy: …

-Whoever has a friend has a treasure!
-This saying is about friendship.
-It tells us that when we have a good friend by our side, the value of that friendship is equivalent to a treasure.
-That’s why, in this post, …
+Quien tiene un amigo, tiene un tesoro (Whoever has a friend has a treasure!)
+This Spanish saying is about friendship.
+It tells us that when we have a good friend by our side, the value of that friendship is equivalent …

 Who doesn’t love a good surprise?
 Especially when it’s a pleasant one.
 When we’re given unexpected news, our facial expressions change: our eyebrows lift, our eyes open wider, and, above all, we often struggle to find the right words.
 Precisely …